pohcee/rport-scripts/README.md

 ### rport-ssh

 SSH into a client connected to the Rport server.
+You can also optionally execute a command on the remote host.

 ```
 $ rport-ssh client-01
+$ rport-ssh client-01 "ls -l /tmp"
 ```

 ### rport-scp